fallahn/xygine/tutorial/part_3/readme.md

 Build and run the project to check that every thing is OK, you should see the same paddle sprite as it was before.
-If you're feeling bold refactor `MyFirstState` in the same way, replacing `m_font` with a `ResourceManager`, and use it curate the font used in the menu.
+If you're feeling bold refactor `MyFirstState` in the same way, replacing `m_font` with a `ResourceHandler`, and use it curate the font used in the menu.

 ---